lovish69/shoeswebsite/README.md

-# 🚀 DevOps CI/CD Pipeline with GitHub Actions, Docker, Helm, and Argo CD
+# 🚀 DevOps CI/CD Pipeline with GitHub Actions, Kubernetes , Docker, Helm, and Argo CD

 This project sets up a complete CI/CD pipeline using GitHub Actions, Docker, Helm, and Argo CD to automate building, testing, packaging, and deploying applications to a Kubernetes cluster using GitOps practices.